d3b-center/peds-brain-auto-seg-public/README.md

 ### Organization

-Pre-processed input files must be located in an `input/` directory folder and named with the following format: `[subID]_[imageID].nii.gz` where the imageID for each image type is:
+Pre-processed input files must be located in an `input/` directory folder (called "input") and named with the following format: `[subID]_[imageID].nii.gz` where the imageID for each image type is:

 | Image type      | imageID |
 | ----------- | ----------- |